tc39/proposal-pattern-matching/README.md

-Similar to [array pattern caching](#array-pattern-caching), object patterns cache their results over the scope of the [match construct](#match-construct), so that multiple [clauses](#clause) don't observably retrieve the same property multiple times.
+Similar to [array pattern caching](#array-pattern-caching), object patterns cache their results over the scope of the [match construct](#match-construct), so that multiple [clauses](#clause) don’t observably retrieve the same property multiple times.

 (Unlike array pattern caching, which is _necessary_ for this proposal to work with iterators, object pattern caching is a nice-to-have.
-It does guard against some weirdness like non-idempotent getters, and helps make idempotent-but-expensive getters usable in pattern maching without contortions, but mostly it's just for conceptual consistency.)
+It does guard against some weirdness like non-idempotent getters, and helps make idempotent-but-expensive getters usable in pattern maching without contortions, but mostly it’s just for conceptual consistency.)

 Whenever a [matchable](#matchable) is matched against an object pattern, for each property name in the object pattern, a `(<matchable>, <property name>)`